Using Machine Learning to Test Causal Hypotheses in Conjoint Analysis: Simulation Studies

 A primary advantage of the CRT is that it can yield powerful statistical tests by incorporating machine learning algorithms to capture complex interactions in high dimensions.
 The CRT achieves this while maintaining the finite sample validity of the resulting $p$-values.
 In this section, we conduct simulation studies to show that the CRT with the HierNet test statistic can be substantially more powerful than the AMCE-based test.

 For simplicity, our simulation setting assumes one evaluation for each respondent ($J = 1$).
-In addition, there is only one main factor of interest $X$ ($q = 1$) and ten other factors $Z$ and no $V$.
-Each factor is assumed to have two levels and it is independently and completely randomized.
+We show additional simulations with multiple evaluations with respondent random effects in Figure~\ref{fig:RE_sim} of Appendix~\ref{appendix:multiple_tasks_sim}.
+In addition, there is only one main factor of interest $\bX$ ($q = 1$) and ten other factors $\bZ$ and no $\bV$.
+Each factor is assumed to have two levels and is independently and uniformly randomized.
 To clearly separate main and interaction effects, we use the sum-to-zero constraint by coding each binary factor as $(-0.5, 0.5)$.
-Our response model, $\Pr(Y =1 \mid X,Z)$, follows a logistic regression that includes main effects for $(X,Z)$ and within-profile and between-profile interaction effects between $X$ and $Z$ and among $Z$.
+Our response model, $\Pr(Y_i =1 \mid X_i, \bZ_i)$, follows a logistic regression that includes main effects for $(\bX,\bZ)$ and within-profile and between-profile interaction effects between $\bX$ and $\bZ$ and among $\bZ$.
 Our setup also has no profile order effects.

 Our goal is to examine the difference in statistical power between the CRT and AMCE-based tests in the presence of interactions.
-Thus, we vary the size of the interaction effect as well as the number of non-zero interaction effects between $X$ and $Z$.
-Throughout all of our simulations, we use an effect size of $0.1$ for all main effects for $(X,Z)$ and an effect size of $0.05$ for all interactions among $Z$ respectively, and fix the sample size to $n = 3,000$.
-We also make all non-zero interactions between $X$ and $Z$ equal in size for all simulations.
+Thus, we vary the size of the interaction effect as well as the number of non-zero interaction effects between $\bX$ and $\bZ$.
+Throughout all of our simulations, we use an effect size of $0.1$ for all main effects for $(\bX,\bZ)$ and an effect size of $0.05$ for all interactions among $\bZ$ and fix the sample size to $n = 3,000$.
+We also make all non-zero interactions between $\bX$ and $\bZ$ equal in size for all simulations.
 As shown in Appendix~\ref{appendix:sim_heterogenous}, the power of the CRT remains identical if there are heterogeneous interaction effects with varying sizes.
 Appendix~\ref{appendix:simulation} provides further details of our simulation setup.